RickSlick3/earth-beneath-us/README.md

 # TO DO

-- 1 section on the visualization components: Explain each view of the data, the GUI, etc.  Explain how - you can interact with your application, and how the views update in response to these interactions.

 - This time, include a section with your design sketches and design justifications.

 - 1 section on what your application enables you to discover: Present some findings you arrive at with your application.